jeckt/trainer/README.rst

 #.
 (DONE) Use git for source control and upload to github
 #.
 Enable support for bulk add and delete of programming exercises

    #.
-Refactor the exercises out of the trainer class
+(DONE) Refactor the exercises out of the trainer class
    #.
 Investigate using Python pickling to store exercises instead of txt
    #.
-Provide out to text for visual inspection?
+Provide output to text for visual inspection?
    #.
 Add ids to exercises to enable easier adding/removing

 #.
-Enable support for generating lists with total estimate time it will take to complete
+Enable support for generating lists with time to complete estimates

+   #.
+Consider what the default behaviour should be if users don't supply a
+         time estimate.
+Should time estimates be optional?

 #.
 Enable a spec to be added each programming exercises that provides exercise details
 #.
 Create setup.py and allow users to install trainer as a command line tool
 #.
 Enable support for multiple lists for better management.